 Why is Mechatronics and Optics important?

-Not to be forgotten, the preparation of advanced recycling regenerative life support system needed for long term journey and stay on the Moon or Mars, including all air / water / food reclaim aspects and the related safety issues.
+Not to be forgotten, the preparation of advanced regenerative life support system needed for long term journey and stay on the Moon or Mars, including all air / water / food reclaim aspects and the related safety issues.